somebudyelse-ka/codespace-OSX-KVM/README.md

 ### How To:
 Click the green "Code" dropdown on GitHub, go to the "Codepsaces" tab, and then "New Codespace on master".

-After it's finished setting up, go to the "Terminal" tab if necessary, and run `df -h`.
+After it's finished setting up, go to the "Terminal" tab if necessary, and run `. setup.sh`.

-Find the one that says `/` for `Mounted on`, and make a note of what's in the `Available` column.
-It should be something like `20G`, but it will be higher or lower depending on some things.

-Now, run `. setup.sh`.

 It will ask you for things like country, email, and stuff.
-Just put in a `.` for everything that has a default value, and for the ones that don't, `a` will also work fine.
+Just put in a `.` for everything that has a default value (something between the `[]`), and for the ones that don't, `a` will also work fine.

 For the email, do something like `a@a.co`.
 It doesn't have to be real.

-Subtract one from the `Available` number you wrote down earlier and put that in when it asks you.
-So, if it was `20G`, put in `19` (without the G).

 Once that's done, run `./OpenCore-Boot.sh`.
 It should pop up a notification in the bottom left saying "Your port on 6080 is available."